hemachandhran/Open-Source-ASIC-Design-RTL-to-GDSII/Week 2/Phase 4/README.md

 ![](Screenshots/1.png)

-The make command involes the makefile which runs the flow as defined.
+The make command invokes the makefile which contains all the scripts to run the flow as defined.

 ---